-On August 31, ISO-NE filed changes to Market Rule 1 in response to the Mystic Waiver Order's direction to file, if ISO-NE did not show cause why its current tariff provisions are just and reasonable despite the identified fuel security issues, "interim Tariff revisions that provide for the filing of a short-term, cost-of-service agreement to address demonstrated fuel security concerns".
-ISO-NE proposed three sets of provisions to expand its authority on a short-term basis to enter into out-of-market arrangements in order to provide greater assurance of fuel security during winter months in New England (collectively, the "Fuel Security Retention Proposal").
-ISO-NE
+As previously reported, ISO-NE filed, on August 31, changes to Market Rule 1 in response to the Mystic Waiver Order's direction to file, if ISO-NE did not show cause why its current tariff provisions are just and reasonable despite the identified fuel security issues, "interim Tariff revisions that provide for the filing of a shortterm, cost-of-service agreement to address demonstrated fuel security concerns".
+40 ISO-NE proposed three sets of provisions to expand its authority on a short-term basis to enter into out-of-market arrangements in order to provide greater assurance of fuel security during winter months in New England (collectively, the "Fuel Security Retention Proposal").
+41 ISO-NE stated that the interim provisions would sunset after FCA15, with a longer-term market solution to be filed by July 1, 2019, as directed in the Mystic Waiver Order.
+In addition, the ISO-NE transmittal letter described (i) the generally-applicable fuel security reliability review standard that will be used to determine whether a retiring generating resource is needed for fuel security reliability reasons; (ii) the proposed cost allocation methodology (Real-Time Load Obligation, though ISO-NE indicated an ability to implement NEPOOL's alternative allocation methodology if determined appropriate by the FERC); and (iii) the proposed treatment in the FCA of a retiring generator needed for fuel security reasons that elects to remain in service.
+The ISO-NE Fuel Security Changes were considered but not supported by the Participants Committee at its August 24 meeting.
+There was, however, super-majority support for (1) the Appendix L Proposal with some important adjustments to make that proposal more responsive to the FERC's guidance in the Mystic Waiver Order and other FERC precedent, and (2) the PP-10 Revisions, also with important adjustments (together, the "NEPOOL Alternative").
+Comments on the Fuel Security Retention Proposal were due September 21.

-&lt;sup>42 As reported in Section XII below, Order 844 directed each RTO/ISO to establish in its tariff requirements to report, on a monthly basis: (1) total uplift payments for each transmission zone, broken out by day and uplift category (Zonal Uplift Report); (2) total uplift payments for each resource (Resource-Specific Uplift Report); and (3) for certain operator-initiated commitments after the Day-Ahead Energy Market, the size of the commitment, transmission zone, commitment reason, and commitment start time (Operator-Initiated Commitment Report).
+As reported in Section XII below, Order 844 directed each RTO/ISO to establish in its tariff requirements to report, on a monthly basis: (1) total uplift payments for each transmission zone, broken out by day and uplift category (Zonal Uplift Report); (2) total uplift payments for each resource (Resource-Specific Uplift Report); and (3) for certain operator-initiated commitments after the Day-Ahead Energy Market, the size of the commitment, transmission zone, commitment reason, and commitment start time (Operator-Initiated Commitment Report).
 In addition to these reporting requirements, Order 844 requires each RTO/ISO to include in its tariff the transmission constraint penalty factors ("TCPFs") used in its market software, as well as any circumstances under which those TCPFs can set locational marginal prices, and any process by which the TCPFs can be temporarily changed ("TCPF Requirements").

-&lt;sup>43 Mystic Waiver Order at P 55.
+40 Mystic Waiver Order at P 55.